Diagonalizing the genome I: navigation in tree spaces: Spaces of abstract trees

 A \emph{metric tree} is a tree with a nonnegative weight assigned to each of its \emph{internal} edges \cite{bd}.
-Billera, Holmes, and Vogtmann \cite{bhv} have constructed a space $\BHV{n}$ of isometry classes of \emph{rooted} metric trees with $n$ labeled leaves.
+Billera, Holmes, and Vogtmann \cite{bhv} have constructed a space $\BHV{n}$ of isometry classes of metric trees with $n$ labeled leaves (including a \emph{root}).
 When such a tree is binary, it has $n-2$ internal nodes, and hence $2n-2$ nodes in all.
 Diaconis and Holmes \cite{dh} have shown that such trees, with all nodes labelled, are in bijection with the $(2n-3)!!$ possible (unordered) pairings of those nodes.
 This enumeration defines coordinate patches for the space of such trees, parametrized by the weights of their internal edges.
-The resulting space is contractible (in fact a cone), formed by gluing $(2n-3)!!$ orthants $\R_{\geq 0}^{n-2}$, one for each type of labeled binary tree.
-As the weights go to infinity, we get degenerate trees on the boundaries of the orthants.
+The resulting $\BHV{n}$ space is contractible (in fact, a cone), formed by gluing $(2n-3)!!$ orthants $\R_{\geq 0}^{n-2}$, one for each type of labeled binary tree.
+As the weights go to zero, we get degenerate trees on the boundaries of the orthants.
 Two boundary faces are identified when they contain the same degenerate trees.
+Figure~\ref{f:bhv3}(a) shows that $\BHV{3}$ consists of 3 rays $\R_{\geq 0}$ glued together at the origin.

-Boardman's subspace $\T{n} \subset \BHV{n}$ of \emph{fully-grown} rooted trees \cite{boa} consists of (equivalence classes of) trees with weights in $[0,1]$, having at least one edge of weight one.
-If a tree is not a corolla (with all internal weights zero), then the tree can be rescaled (by dividing its weights by their maximum) to be full-grown.
+Boardman's subspace $\T{n} \subset \BHV{n}$ of \emph{fully-grown} rooted trees \cite{boa} consists of trees with weights in $[0,1]$, having at least one edge of weight 1.
+Note that the subspace of $\BHV{n}$ of trees with weights that sum to 1 is also homeomorphic to $\T{n}$, by rescaling the maximal edge weight to 1.
+If a tree is not a star (or \emph{corolla}, if rooted) with all internal weights zero, then the tree can be rescaled (by dividing its weights by their maximum) to be full-grown.
 This defines a homeomorphism with the (unreduced) smash product